4 Amazing DIY Solar Shower Ideas

 Now attach the spigot with a hose that has a nozzle.

 The aforementioned solar shower ideas aren’t exactly offering privacy.
-And that’s when the shower tent comes in handy.
+For those seeking privacy, that’s when the shower tent comes in handy.

 Shower tents are simple to set up, and when folded, you can carry them with you anywhere you want.
-It’s best for camping, but as I’ve mentioned, it also comes in handy in other areas.
+It’s best for camping.

 The shower tent is not only easy to set up but also comes designed with a mesh window that lets you see outside.
-This is a great feature if you’re taking a shower in the forest and wouldn’t want a surprise attack from animals or something like that.
+This is a great feature if you’re taking a shower in the forest and want to remain aware of potential wildlife.

 Final Thoughts

-None of these ideas cost an arm and a leg.
+None of these ideas are prohibitively expensive.
 They mostly average $10 or less.
 So good luck DIYing your solar showers.

 Leave a Comment